acceleration3/cloudgamestream/README.md

 Google P4 VW (Tesla P4 with Virtual Workstation Driver) Google T4 VW (Tesla T4 with Virtual Workstation Driver)

 If your server type is not here, just choose "n" when asked about the GPU updater.
-Please stay in tune for a version for AMD and Windows 10.
+Please stay in tune for a version for AMD GPUs and Windows 10.

 ### What is Openstream?
 Openstream is a remote desktop like application that allows users of the popular Moonlight application to use the desktop instead of their library of games.